SagarGi/focusflow/README.md

 2. Install dependencies

-   > Note: Node version 18 or above is required
+   > Note: Node version 18 or above is required and is not necessary for running the project

    ```bash
    npm install